Acanthus syriacus (Syrian acanthus)

 Acanthus syriacus is recorded from the easternmost extent of the Mediterranean, from southern Turkey through Lebanon, Syria and Palestine to Israel and Jordan.

-The fruit is a 4-seeded capsule, each seed sitting on a hook which assists in dispersing the seed as the capsule explodes open.
+Fruits: The fruit is a four-seeded capsule, each seed sitting on a hook which assists in dispersing the seed as the capsule explodes open.

 The Acanthus species of east Europe and the Middle East are closely related and can be difficult to separate, with their distinction sometimes clouded by hybridisation.
 Acanthus syriacus is no exception, being very closely related to the Turkish Acanthus hirsutus from which it differs largely in having purple, not green or yellowish, bracts and sepals, and in minor differences in stem and ovary indumentum (hairs).
 In the narrow zone of overlap in their ranges, some intermediate specimens have been collected, leading some botanists to treat A. syriacus as a subspecies of hirsutus.